elitenomad/zen-search/README.md

 5. State is not maintained with option selection in command line.
 For e.g you choose `View Searchable Fields => Users`, After output is displayed, the tool will reset to the first option of `Search Zendesk`
 6. Took liberty to establish relationship between entities.
-7. Ensure Validations around the files used `tty-prompt` inbuild helpers.
+7. Ensured Validations around the files using `tty-prompt` inbuild helpers.
 Didn't test around the validations set for the custom fields.
 8. Implemented basic pagination using `tty-pager`.
 9. Found it tricky to implement indexing for created_at, group by dates and write range queries.
 Due to limited time i am sticking with total lookup of the records when queried by date.